scanon56/dbn-trust-relationship-management/docs/architecture.md

     - Correlation ID (`dbn:cid`) generated and embedded for lifecycle tracing (also stored as `connection.metadata.correlationId`).
 2. Invitation Acceptance (invitee): `acceptInvitation()` creates invitee peer DID, resolves inviter DID Document, stores connection in `requested`, sends DIDComm `connections/1.0/request` message while propagating the same correlation ID (or generating one if absent).
 3. Request Processing (inviter): `ConnectionProtocol.handleRequest()` sets state `requested`, discovers capabilities, auto-sends DIDComm `connections/1.0/response`.
-4. Response Processing (invitee): `ConnectionProtocol.handleResponse()` updates to `responded` then `active` after capability discovery.
+4. Response Processing (invitee): `ConnectionProtocol.handleResponse()` updates to `responded` then `complete` after capability discovery / auto-complete.
-5. (Optional) Ack: `connections/1.0/ack` can finalize or confirm activation (currently optional; response transitions directly to active).
+5. (Optional) Ack: `connections/1.0/ack` may be exchanged; there is no distinct `active` state in the persisted model.

 Dual-DB Note: In separate databases there is one connection row per agent.
-The inviter's row progresses `invited → requested` when it receives a request; the invitee's row progresses `requested → responded → active` after receiving the response.
+The inviter's row progresses `invited → requested`; the invitee's row progresses `requested → responded → complete`.
 Each side observes only its own row; correlation IDs (`dbn:cid`) allow cross-database log tracing.

 The previous helper `activateConnection(id)` remains for backward compatibility and test convenience but is deprecated; production flows should rely on the protocol message exchange above.